egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

     I would agree, but later - at first, the code must work, and only then you can optimize it when there will be a real need.
 Only in rare cases, this optimization makes sense.

--   over-engineered code - providing, unnecessary options of customizations without any good reason (e.g. _because it's cool to have it there, isn't it?_)
+-   over-engineered code - providing, unnecessary options of customization without any good reason (e.g. _because it's cool to have it there, isn't it?_)

 -   copy & paste code without thinking about it - coping the code from other projects as is, or overusing the great help given from the stack overflow.